Paul Hilal

 Paul Charles Hilal is an American businessman and investor.
-He is the CEO of Mantle Ridge LP, which he founded in 2016.
+He is the CEO of Mantle Ridge LP, which he founded in January 2016.

 Early life and education

-Hilal is one of four children born to Sadek Hilal, a radiologist, and, his wife, Cynthia, a schoolteacher and guidance counselor.
+Hilal is one of four children born to Sadek Hilal, a professor of radiology at the University of Columbia, and his wife, Cynthia, a schoolteacher and guidance counselor.
 He graduated from Harvard College in 1988 with a degree in Biochemistry.
 In 1992, he received his J.D. from Columbia University School of Law and an M.B.A. from Columbia University School of Business.

 Career

 Left to right: Peter Hilal, Warren Buffett, Paul Hilal and Charlie Munger.

 Hilal started his career in 1992 as an investment banker at Broadview Associates.
+In 1998, he moved on to Hilal Capital Management to run the information technology sector investment program.
+Concurrently, he served as the interim CEO of Worldtalk Communications and led the company through acquisition by the Tumbleweed Communications Corp in 1999.

-Hilal then moved to the Galleon Group.
-Hilal then moved on to Hilal Capital Management in 1998 and left for Caliber Capital Management in 2002.
+He then launched Caliber Capital Management in 2002.

 Hilal joined Pershing Square Capital Management in 2006, where he worked for a decade.
-During his time at Pershing Square, he worked on the firm’s activist investments in Ceridian, Air Products & Chemicals and Canadian Pacific Railway.
+During his time at Pershing Square, he worked on the firm’s activist investments in Ceridian, Air Products & Chemicals and Canadian Pacific Railway, and he served on Ceridian's board until the sale of the company to private equity firm Thomas H. Lee Partners in 2007.

-While at Pershing, he served on Ceridian's board until the sale of the company to private equity firm Thomas H. Lee Partners in 2007.
-Hilal also persuaded E. Hunter Harrison to come out of retirement to become CEO of the Canadian Pacific Railway.
+Hilal also persuaded E. Hunter Harrison to come out of retirement to become CEO of the Canadian Pacific Railway, and in January 2013 initiated the recruitment of an executive Keith Creel, then COO of rival railroad Canadian National, to the COO post of Canadian Pacific (CP).
+Reportedly, Pershing Square netted over $2 billion in profits from its investment in CP.
 Hilal served as a Director of Canadian Pacific until his retirement from Pershing Square in January 2016.

+Mantle Ridge LP

 In 2016, Hilal started Mantle Ridge, a New York-based investment fund with a current AUM of more than $2 billion.